ShawnHymel/ei-keyword-spotting/README.md

 * Paste in your Edge Impulse API key (as a string) for `EI_API_KEY`
 * Set your desired target keywords as a comma-separated string for `TARGETS`

 Run the rest of the cells (use 'shift' + 'enter' to run a cell)!
+Data will be automatically split (between training and test sets) and uploaded to your Edge Impulse project.

 #### Option 2: Local Curation Script